 If you are a certified pilot considering working on a new certificate, instrument rating or would simply like to work on regaining your proficiency, I can help.
 I am available to instruct in your aircraft as well as my Piper Archer II and Cherokee 140; equipped to accommodate primary, intermediate and advanced flight instruction.

 Enjoy flying my IFR equipped and certified Piper Archer and Cherokee 140.
 The Piper Archer is equipped with a Garmin 400W (WAAS) GPS, ADS-B (in & out), DME, Dual Navigation & Communications Radios and Autopilot.
 The Piper Cherokee is similarly equipped with a hard-wired, yoke mounted Garmin 760 GPS.
 Both of these aircraft are meticulously maintained by Leland Aero Service, located at the Nashua airport and are in excellent condition.
 Completion of a comprehensive checkout and possession of a valid medical and F.A.A. private pilot certificate or higher are required prior to renting either of these airplanes.
-Student pilots are allowed to rent and fly either airplane solo only after receiving comprehensive flight and ground instruction so as to assure safety while acting as pilot-in-command.
+Student pilots are allowed to rent and fly either airplane solo only after receiving comprehensive flight and ground instruction so as to ensure safety while acting as pilot-in-command.

 About The Airport